 As soon as you and your witnesses have signed the document, the will is complete.

 The cost of making a will can vary greatly depending on how complicated the will is and whether you use a solicitor, service, or write it yourself.
-However, there are plenty of schemes and groups out there which provide free wills for qualifying individuals.
-There are a number of trade unions, such as the Public and Commercial Services Union and the Fire Brigades Union which offer free or heavily discounted will-writing services to their members.
+However, there are plenty of groups out there which provide free wills for qualifying individuals.
+Several trade unions, such as the Public and Commercial Services Union and the Fire Brigades Union, offer free or heavily discounted will-writing services to their members.

 If you have legal cover as part of your home or car insurance policy, that may also include a will service.
 Therefore, it’s worth checking your policy.

-Several charities also offer solicitor will writing schemes, which are usually completely free.
+Several charities also offer will-writing schemes, provided by solicitors, which are usually completely free.
 In return, they will hope that you make a donation (either then or in your will).

 One such example is the Free Wills Month charity.
 Every March and October, they can help people across the UK write or update their will if they are over 55.

 After making a will, you will need to keep the document in a safe and secure location where your executors can access it.
-The majority of solicitors will store your will for free if you made the will through them, whereas will writers will commonly charge a one-off fee.
+The majority of solicitors will store your will for free if you made the will through them.
+On the other hand, will writers will commonly charge a one-off fee.

-Alternately, you can store your will with your bank, other companies which offer the storage of wills, with the London Probate Service or in a secure location within your home.
+Alternately, you can store your will with your bank or another company which offers will storage.
+You can also choose to store your will in a secure location within your home.
 Your will needs to be kept in pristine condition, as any marks may call the will’s validity into question.
 Similarly, never attach anything to your will document using staples or paperclips.
+Finally, make sure to tell your executors where to find your will.

 Updating your Will